top of page

 Original Article:

-Melaka's ancient Chinatown used to be pretty serene from my first two visits.
-After Melaka and Georgetown, in Penang, was designated as UNESCO World Heritage Site in 2008, things started to change.
+Melaka Old Town used to be pretty serene from my first two visits.
+After Melaka and Georgetown, of Penang, was designated as UNESCO World Heritage Site in 2008, things started to change.
 Apart from rapid developments, the old town is also losing its tranquility at night.
-All thanks to the rickshaws with their loudspeakers and, recently, a new pub that setup shop to blast rock musics into quiet nights — on weekdays too.
+All thanks to rickshaws with their loudspeakers and pubs that blast rock musics into quiet nights — on weekdays too.

 Rickshaw at Malacca Dutch Square